Justia Lawyer Rating

 At just about midnight on August 10, 1993, the San Bernardino Sheriff’s Department (SBSD) received a call that a dead body had been found at a remote residence in the Mojave Desert in San Bernardino County, California.

-The victim, Pamela Richards, had been brutally and suffered two fatal injuries – strangulation and blunt force trauma to her head.
+The victim, Pamela Richards, had been brutally beaten and suffered two fatal injuries – strangulation and blunt force trauma to her head.

 An SBSD deputy was the first to arrive at the scene, where he was met by the victim’s husband, William Richards.
 Mr. Richards told deputies he discovered his wife’s body lying face-down on the ground outside shortly after he returned from work.
 According to Mr. Richards, his wife was “stone cold” and had likely been dead for hours.